 The application form may contain a field for "Salary Expectation."
-If possible, type in a word like "negotiable" or "appropriate" or some similar answer that is appropriate but is not a number.
+If possible, type in a word like "negotiable" or "appropriate" or some similar answer that is relevant but is not a specific number.

 Or, you may use a number from your research.
 If you decide to use a number, my recommendation is to choose a number from the higher end of your range rather than the lower end, but understand that being "expensive" may eliminate you from consideration, depending on the employer and their budget.